Tweetscape/Twitlists-v1/README.md

 # Twitlists

-A locally hosted web application that identifies the most popular tweets from my Twitter lists and displays them in a Flask web application.
+A locally hosted web application that identifies the most popular tweets from a set of my personal Twitter lists and displays them in a Flask web application.

 ## **Set Up**